aarnt28/time-tracker4-refactored/README.md

 from the main ticket endpoints until `project_posted` flips to `1`, mirroring the behaviour of the Projects UI.【F:app/routers/api_projects.py†L116-L171】【F:app/crud/tickets.py†L108-L228】

 Each project row in the UI now includes an **Add Ticket** button.
 The modal captures the client-aligned start/end timestamps and note, stages the ticket via `POST /api/v1/projects/{id}/tickets`, and keeps `project_posted = 0` so the entry stays off the Tickets dashboard until you finalize/submit the project.
-The modal mirrors the Tickets tab editor (entry type, hardware, deployment flat rates, invoicing, etc.) so staged rows follow the exact same schema.
+The modal mirrors the Tickets tab editor (entry type for time entries, hardware or other billable items like software/components/accessories, deployment flat rates, invoicing, etc.) so staged rows follow the exact same schema.
 Click anywhere on a project row to open the editor and update its status, schedule window, notes, or client details inline, use the themed **Manage Tickets** action to review/edit staged tickets, and the **Delete** button to remove a project entirely after confirmation.

 #### Project API endpoints